timharek/timharek.no/content/logs/games.md

 Currently playing:

-- Zelda: Tears of the Kingdom
+- Zelda: Tears of the Kingdom on the Nintendo Switch
+- Dave the Diver on the Steam Deck

 {% details(heading="Legend") %}